-For a guide to festival dates over the next five years, please see the inside front cover of this booklet major events in Jewish history, or celebrating certain times of the year.
+For a guide to festival dates over the next five years, please see the inside front cover of this booklet.

+The Jewish calendar has a number of festivals and special days, either commemorating major events in Jewish history, or celebrating certain times of the year.
 As with the Sabbath, Jewish festivals begin at sunset on one day and end at nightfall the following day (or on a subsequent nightfall).
 Festivals can take place on any day of the week.